 The list of all abbreviations which are used in the manuscript text they should be defined in the text at first use (Avoid addition of abbreviation in the manuscript abstract).
 The list of abbreviations (nomenclatures) must be provided alphabetically.
 If your manuscript does not contain any abbreviation, just state “Not applicable” in this section.

-Contain All authors must insert them Orcid in this part (http://orcid.org/)
+All authors must insert their Orcid in this part (http://orcid.org/)

-For Journals, the author(s), publisher’s name(or abbreviation of the journal), year of publication, Volume, First page-Last page.
+For Journals, the author(s), publisher’s name(or abbreviation of the journal), title of the article, year of publication, Volume, First page-Last page.
+Link of DOI

 Citing and listing of Web references

 As a minimum, the full URL should be given.
 Any further information, if known (Author names, dates, reference to a source publication, etc.), should also be given.
 Please ensure that every reference cited in the text is also present in the reference list.